-We were somewhere deep in the jungle of teak.
+We were living somewhere deep in the jungle of teak.
 Probably in some village on the other side of Melghat Tiger Reserve.
-The river Sipna danced like a snake on water cutting an old plateau. big, small naturally sculpted rocks.
+The river Sipna dancing like a snake crawled through picturesque landscape cutting the old plateau. big, small naturally sculpted rocks.

-It was the last day of december when he decided to perform.
+I made quiet a few so friends with whom i worked later.
 The river had been a quiet companion for all of us.
 We have seen local fishermen catching different type of fishes at different times in a day.

 I am waiting for that day when i can travel back not just in time but in work to Melghat and other villages of Rural India.